SQL Server SELECT

 1) Basic SQL Server SELECT statement example

-The following query uses a SELECT statement to retrieve the first name and last name of all customers:
+The following query uses a SELECT statement to retrieve the first and last names of all customers:

 SELECT